sconnel42/wedding-website/README.md

 - Then push code and it'll go all the way to the Droplet if it passes the tests

 ### TODO:
-- Populate DB with valid data
+- Fill in Registry section with link to Zola Registry
 - Fix UTs
-- Hotel & Wedding Party?
+- Hotel Info
-- Fill in Registry section with link to Zola Registry
+- Update people's names/keys in DB

 ### Nice to Have
+- Make Big Dipper look right on mobile (make a rotated rectangle)
+- Pop pictures out on click
 - Add maps for church/venue
-- Pop pictures out on click
+- Optimize for slow connections
+- Serve build FE from nginx container
+- Serve images from folder on server and remove from Docker images
+- Make DB tables be underscored
+- RSVP updates
+    - Make search better (fuzzy string search?)
+    - Only show people in that group
+    - Text updates
+    - Song request
+- Replace favicon with image of page curtain
+- Wedding Party?
 - Thin floral bar just below nav bar
 - Floral design on sides of main picture
-- Make Big Dipper look right on mobile (make a rotated rectangle)
-- Replace favicon with image of page curtain
 - Stats page on wedding stuff?
     - xx/xxx People have RSVPed
     - Pie chart of people who RSVPed